 - Documentation Required:

-- If the student is living with an extended family member, a driver's license or photo ID of the extended family member with the address where the student will residing off-campus must be submitted with the Request for Residency Exemption AND a letter notarized by the student's parent/guardian confirming the family member's relationship to the student and the address where the student will be residing.
+- If the student is living with an extended family member (aunt/uncle, grandparent, sibling not attending Stetson University), a driver's license or photo ID of the extended family member with the address where the student will residing off-campus must be submitted with the Request for Residency Exemption AND a letter notarized by the student's parent/guardian confirming the family member's relationship to the student and the address where the student will be residing.

 Students that do not meet one or more of the criteria above, but still wish to be exempt from the residency requirement may request an exemption based on an exceptional and compelling individual circumstance that cannot be accommodated within campus housing.
 As part of the exemption request, the student must provide a personal narrative and documentation illustrating why they feel they should be provided an exemption to the residency requirement.
 These requests are reviewed and decided upon by the Executive Director of RLL or their designee.